Jumeirah Mosque Dubai

 Mosque tour timings: There are guided tours every day starting from 10 AM except Fridays.

-The tour starts from the majlis area, where the host gives a basic introduction to everything.
-Here you can enjoy traditional Emirati refreshments like Arabic coffee and tea.
-Afterward, you will see the different areas of the Mosque where purification and prayers are done.
+The tour starts in the Majlis area, where the host briefly introduces everything.
+Here, you can enjoy traditional Emirati refreshments like Arabic coffee and tea.
+Afterward, you will see the different areas of the Mosque where purification and prayers are performed.

 In the final part of the tour, guests can ask the host questions about the local religion and culture without offending anyone and get proper and precise answers.